 Inequality (\ref{the-main-statement}) suggests that the convergence is not uniform in $(t,x)$.
-However, if we consider uniform convergence on any compact subset of $[0,T) \times \R$, the rate is at least $n^{-1/2}$, and it will be shown in Subsection \ref{subseq-sharpness} that this rate is also sharp.
+However, if we consider uniform convergence on any compact subset of $[0,T) \times \R$, the rate for this class is $n^{-1/2}$, and it will be shown in Subsection \ref{subseq-sharpness} that this rate is also sharp.

 Already in 1953, Juncosa \& Young \cite{Juncosa} considered a finite difference approximation of the forward heat equation on a semi-infinite strip $[0,\infty) \times [0,1]$, where the initial condition was assumed to have bounded variation.
-Using Fourier methods, they proved in \cite[Theorem 7.1]{Juncosa} that the error is $O(n^{-1/2})$ uniformly on $[t,\infty)\times[0,1]$ for any fixed $t > 0$, but did not study the blow-up of the error as $t \downarrow 0$.
-Notice that the right-hand side of (\ref{the-main-statement}) undergoes a blow-up as $t \uparrow T$.
-The order of the singularity is even worse for time instants $t$ not belonging to the lattice $\mathcal{T}^n$ due to the possible discontinuities of $g$.
-On the other hand, one observes that the order remains unchanged if the terminal condition $g$ is H\"older continuous.
+Using Fourier methods, they proved in \cite[Theorem 7.1]{Juncosa} that the error is $O(n^{-1/2})$ uniformly on $[t,\infty)\times[0,1]$ for any fixed $t > 0$, but they did not study the blow-up of the error as $t \downarrow 0$.
+Notice that the right-hand side of (\ref{the-main-statement}) corresponding to the backward heat equation undergoes a blow-up as $t \uparrow T$.
+Such an explosion does not occur, however, if the terminal condition $g$ is H\"older continuous.
 Indeed, suppose that $g$ belongs to the class $\cae$ (see Definition \ref{caedef}), which consists of exponentially bounded, locally $\alpha$-H\"older continuous functions.
 By Theorem \ref{THE-THEOREM} (B), there exists a constant $C > 0$ depending only on $g$ such that